This is how Jones Bee hives their packages: We recommend reading and understanding all instructions before beginning.

 3. Remove lid from your hive

 3b.
-Pull the metal tab on the top towards the opening, and out knock off any hitchhikers.
+Remove the queen cage by pulling the metal tab on the top towards the opening, (where the can was) and out knock off any hitchhikers.

 5. Now slide her in to the center of the frames in the bottom super/box.
 Make sure she is facing the out, not into the foundation next to her.
 Like shown.

-6. Now the queen is in the box, take your package of bees, and gently set them atop your queen with a gentle thump to knock so down on your queen.
-Set your feeder can in as well they should be set for the first night.
+6. Now the queen is in the box, take your package of bees, and gently set them atop your queen with a gentle thump to knock some bees down on your queen.
+Set your feeder can, by the package as well they should be set for the first night.

 7. Set your lid back on, and walk away.